 Rail Splitter Wind Farm yields significant economic benefits to the community in the form of payments to landowners, local spending, and annual community investment.

-Rail Splitter represents a capital investment of approximately $221 million and has dispersed $6.4 million in cumulative payments to local governments through 2017.
-The project created 73 full-time equivalent jobs during construction as well as 8 permanent jobs.
-Through 2017, approximately $56.6 million has been spent within 50 miles of the wind farm.
+Rail Splitter represents a capital investment of approximately $221 million and has dispersed $7.1 million in cumulative payments to local governments through 2018.
+The project created 73 full-time equivalent jobs during construction as well as seven permanent jobs.
+Through 2018, approximately $54.1 million has been spent within 50 miles of the wind farm.

 Modern wind turbine generators are sophisticated, high-tech machines designed to capture the kinetic energy of the wind and convert it into electricity.
 A turbine’s blades capture the wind and rotate an internal shaft connected to a gearbox spinning a generator to produce electricity.
 Tubular steel towers support a hub with three attached blades and a nacelle, which houses the shaft, gearbox, generator, and controls.
 Wind measurements are collected to automatically rotate the turbine to face the strongest wind and angle, or “pitch,” its blades to optimize the energy captured.
 Electricity must be produced at just the right frequency and voltage to be compatible with the utility grid.